 How much does developing mobile applications cost?

-The cost of developing mobile applications can range from nearly nothing to millions of dollars, depending on the type of app and its intended application.
+The cost of developing an app can range from nearly nothing to millions of dollars, depending on the type of app and its intended application.
 The following are the price ranges for developing a mobile app:

 - App creators with no coding.
 If the program only requires basic features, a developer does not need to know how to code.
 Free tools like GoodBarber, Appery.io, Shoutem, Appy Pie, and BuildFire allow you to create apps without having to learn Swift or any other programming language.
 Although these tools have limited capability and cannot be used to create games with no-code apps, the no-code method will fulfill the demands of the vast majority of organizations.